davidawcloudsecurity/learn-aws-certified-advanced-networking/SHORTFALL.md

 - [ ] Amazon WorkSpaces to use AWS Managed Microsoft AD to store and manage information for the WorkSpaces and users.
 - [ ] Configure app from eks to talk to sqs
 - [ ] Set the enableDnsHostNames attribute of the VPC to true and the enableDnsSupport attribute to true.
+- [ ] what information you need to setup direct connect/public/private vif

 ## What is?
 - [X] Authoritative and non-authoritative domain - DNS server that owns and keeps official records of the domain vs DNS server that don't.